TheDevPath/DevPathDAO-ep4/CDD.md

 - Shares or stock certificates this could be tokens or nfts
 - Members & Roles - A combination of tokens and badges
 - Accounting systems - How will the money flow?
+- Voting - How will the DAO make decisions?
-- Voting & Elections - How will the dao elect leaders and how will it deal with non performing members in key roles.
+- Elections - How will the DAO elect leaders and how will it deal with non performing members in key roles.

 ## Top Level Blueprints